Transaction List

 What is XIRR?

 XIRR (Extended Internal Rate of Return) is a method used to calculate the annualized rate of return for a series of cash flows occurring at irregular intervals.
-If you invest monthly through SIPs, you can estimate your potential growth using our SIP Calculator, but XIRR is the only way to track actual performance when your timing varies.
+If you invest monthly through SIPs, XIRR is the only way to track actual performance when your timing varies.

 While CAGR is great for point-to-point lump sum investments, it fails when you have multiple investments or partial withdrawals.
-In the Indian context, XIRR is the actual "personal inflation-beating return" you earn on your mutual fund portfolio.
-It accounts for the exact date of every rupee invested, providing a clear comparison against the rates from our Inflation Calculator.
+In the Indian context, XIRR is the actual "personal return" you earn on your mutual fund portfolio.
+It provides a clear comparison against the rates from our Inflation Calculator.

 XIRR vs CAGR: Which to use?